syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 /// <summary>
 /// Occurs when the user submits some text that does not correspond to an item in the `ComboBox` drop-down list.
 /// </summary>
-private async void OnEditingComboBoxTextSubmitted(object sender, Syncfusion.UI.Xaml.Editors.ComboBoxInputSubmittedEventArgs e)
+private async void OnEditingComboBoxInputSubmitted(object sender, Syncfusion.UI.Xaml.Editors.ComboBoxInputSubmittedEventArgs e)
 {
     var cd = new ContentDialog
     {